pylenin/purple-blue/content/posts/python-variables.md

 #### What is a Variable in Python?

-A variable in Python is a reserved memory location that stores values.
+A Python variable is a reserved memory location that stores values.

 **Python is a dynamically typed language**.
 Unlike statically typed languages like C and C++, the **data type of a variable in Python is defined at runtime**.

-Also, in Python, a variable can store different data types during its lifetime.
+Also, in Python, the variable type can change during the code lifetime.
 This is different for statically typed languages, where you have to declare a variable with a specific data type, and values assigned to it during its lifetime must always have the same type.